 - When possible, provide alternative employment opportunities and give employees every “reasonable opportunity” to continue their careers in the public service.

-- Make sure employees are treated equitably.
+- Treat employees equitably.

 - Review the use of private temporary agency personnel, consultants, contractors, term employees and all other non-indeterminate employees and where practicable not re-engage them when it will facilitate the appointment of surplus or laid off persons.